Skip to content

 Small barndominium plans are popular because they can offer:

-• Lower overall construction costs
+• Lower overall construction cost

 • Less square footage to heat and cool